pramsey/crunchyblog/cloud-raster/cloud-raster.md

-# Accessing Cloud Rasters with PostGIS Raster
+# Using Cloud Rasters with PostGIS

-Using the `postgis_raster` extension, it is possible to access gigabytes of raster data from the cloud, without ever downloading the data.
+With the `postgis_raster` extension, it is possible to access gigabytes of raster data from the cloud, **without ever downloading the data**.

 How?
 The venerable `postgis_raster` extension (released [13 years ago](https://www.postgresql.org/about/news/postgis-200-released-1387/)) already has the critical core support built-in!